 Houston Car Accident Lawyer

+If you have been injured in a car accident, then the short answer is “yes.”
 Sadly, many people come to us after they have attempted to handle a case on their own with a seemingly friendly insurance adjuster who promised they would “take full responsibility” early on and then made a ridiculous low ball offer and quit returning calls later.
 These kind of tactics cause injured persons to not gather and preserve evidence they should be gathering from the start and they cause delays in injured people getting medical care which are then used against the injured victim.
-If you think you have a simple case and are contemplating going at without a accident lawyer to “save money,” you should read this article first:
+If you think you have a simple case and are contemplating going at without a lawyer on your side in order to “save money,” you should read this article first:

-Before you try to take a go at your case without hiring a law firm, here are some important things you should know:
+Before you try to take a go at your case without hiring an experienced car accident lawyer, here are some other important things you should be aware of:

 - Insurance Companies Don’t Want to Help You.
 Insurance adjusters typically will not front you money or help you find a doctor that will treat you without expecting payment up front.
 They know that if you have no help, you are likely not to seek the care you need.
 They also know that delays and gaps in care make juries second guess whether you were really hurt.
 Thus, stalling saves them money in the long run.